What are the different stages of cirrhosis?

 It is not always easy to diagnose cirrhosis.
 A doctor will take a careful medical history, carry out a physical examination and make plans for further tests.

-The tests for cirrhosis include:
+Some of the tests which may be used for cirrhosis include:

-These are tests in which your liver may be scanned using ultrasound, computerised tomography (CT) or magnetic resonance imaging (MRI).
+Your liver may be scanned using ultrasound, computerised tomography (CT) or magnetic resonance imaging (MRI).

 Ultrasound, the same technology used to confirm all is well in pregnancy, sends sound waves into your body.
-The echoes are picked up and used to build a picture of the condition of the liver.
+The echoes are picked up and used to build a picture of the condition of your liver.

 MRI and CT provide a detailed view of your internal organs and are able to generate very detailed cross-sectioned images (or 'slices') of your body area.